moonlitesolutions/SolrClient/test/README.md

 run_tests.sh sets the proper environmental variables and executes all the tests one by one for each listed Solr Version.

+To run a single test run something like:

+./run_tests.py -py 3.5 -solr 6.3.0 -test test_client.ClientTestIndexing.test_down_solr_exception
+or
+./run_tests.py -py 3.5 -solr 6.3.0 -test test_client

+Make sure the version of solr / python you are specified is included in the setup.

 ##To Add a Solr Version
 1. Update ansible/plays/playbook.yml and add the solr version
 2. Create schema.xml in resources/$Version